saltylighter1828/OurToken-ERC20/README.md

     process.exit(1);
   });

-Usage
+🔧 Usage

-Once deployed, you can use standard ERC-20 functions:
+After deployment, you can use all standard ERC-20 functions:

+Function	Description
-balanceOf(address account) – Get the token balance of an address.

-transfer(address recipient, uint256 amount) – Send tokens to another address.

-approve(address spender, uint256 amount) – Allow another address to spend tokens on your behalf.

-transferFrom(address sender, address recipient, uint256 amount) – Transfer tokens from a previously approved account.
+balanceOf(address account)	Returns the token balance of the specified address. transfer(address recipient, uint256 amount)	Transfers tokens to another address. approve(address spender, uint256 amount)	Approves another address to spend tokens on your behalf. transferFrom(address sender, address recipient, uint256 amount)	Transfers tokens from an approved account.
+📚 Resources & References

+OpenZeppelin ERC20 Docs

+Solidity 0.8 Docs

+ERC20 Standard

-License
+⚖️ License

 This project is licensed under the MIT License.